CSCfi/rems/manual/owner.md

 Catalogue items can be grouped under **Categories** that display as folding sub-headers on the catalogue page, also referred to as the **catalogue tree**.
 Categories can have subcategories and they can be nested in a tree-like structure.

 Additionally, catalogue items may specify **complementary items** that must be applied for together with the **top-level catalogue item**.
 A top-level catalogue item may have many complementary items, and there can only be one top-level item for a given complementary item.
-A catalogue item that is already referenced by a top-level item may not have complementary items of it's oown.
+A catalogue item that is already referenced by a top-level item may not have complementary items of it's own.

 ## Disabling, and archiving items